kolohelios/xstate-cartographer/README.md

 - [ ] provide "dark mode" setting
 - [ ] use localStorage to persist statechart(s)
 - [ ] add ability to load examples as presets for exploration
-- [ ] add mock API functionality for asyncronous event
+- [ ] add mock API functionality for asynchronous event
 - [ ] create two-way statechart changes based on UI interaction
 - [ ] create an Electron app for even more local visualization
+- [ ] add Travis CI and Coveralls testing